-Based on ESA’s previously proposed Asteroid Impact Mission (AIM), Hera is part of the international Asteroid Impact and Assessment Mission (AIDA), in collaboration with NASA/JPL.
-The American DART impactor will hit the moon of a binary asteroid system called Didymos, and Hera will watch the aftermath to study this type of asteroid deflection.
+Due to be launched in 2024, Hera is ESA’s contribution to the international Asteroid Impact and Assessment (AIDA) collaboration.
+NASA’s DART impactor will hit the moon of a binary asteroid system called Didymos, and Hera will watch the aftermath to study this type of asteroid deflection.
 Hera has three objectives: to demonstrate technology in interplanetary space, to investigate Near-Earth Object mitigation techniques, and to gain new insight into the evolution of the Solar System.
-As part of this mission, ESA plans to partner Hera with two six-unit CubeSats, giving European scientists their first chance to operate CubeSats in deep space.
+Hera will be accompanied by two six-unit CubeSat explorers, giving European scientists their first chance to operate CubeSats in deep space.

-In 2020, ESA will launch SpectroCube, a mission that will travel far from Earth to carry out astrobiology and astrochemistry experiments.
+SpectroCube: In 2020, ESA plans to launch SpectroCube, a mission that will travel far from Earth to carry out astrobiology and astrochemistry experiments.
 The key science objectives of SpectroCube are to assess the impact of space on the biology and chemistry of the building blocks of life.

-ESA’s CDF has also been assessing the feasibility of the Miniaturised Asteroid Remote Geophysical Observer (M-ARGO), a stand-alone deep space CubeSat which would meet and characterise a near-Earth object.
-M–ARGO is intended to investigate the potential of using miniaturised technologies to lower the entry-level cost of space exploration.
+M-ARGO: Through the Fly element of the General Support Technology Programme, ESA is developing the Miniaturised Asteroid Remote Geophysical Observer (M-ARGO), a stand-alone deep space CubeSat to meet and characterise a near-Earth object.
+The concept of M-ARGO was first explored in ESA’s Concurrent Design Facility via a Discovery & Preparation study.
+Planned for launch in 2023, the mission will test the potential of using miniaturised technologies to lower the entry-level cost of space exploration.

 ESA-WIDE USE OF CUBESATS

 ESA’s first CubeSat project was GomX-3, a mission to demonstrate various signal monitoring technologies, which was deployed from the ISS in October 2015.
-Consisting of twin CubeSats, GomX-3’s successor GomX-4 will monitor Arctic territory and test radio links in space across distances of up to 4500 km.
+Consisting of twin CubeSats, GomX-3’s successor GomX-4 is monitoring Arctic territory and testing radio links in space across distances of up to 4500 km.
 One of the twins can also adjust its orbit using cold-gas thrusters, opening up the prospect of rapidly deploying future constellations, maintaining their separations, and flying them in formations to perform new types of measurements from space.

 Other ESA-funded CubeSat missions include:

-- QARMAN – demonstrates re-entry technologies, particularly novel heatshield materials, a new passive aerodynamic drag stabilisation system, and the transmission of telemetry data during re-entry via data relay satellites in low-Earth orbit
+- QARMAN – launched on 5 December 2019, in spring 2020 QARMAN will demonstrate re-entry technologies, particularly novel heatshield materials, a new passive aerodynamic drag stabilisation system, and the transmission of telemetry data during re-entry via data relay satellites in low-Earth orbit.

-- SIMBA – measures the power of the Sun and the balance between incoming energy from the Sun and the outgoing energy from Earth.
+- SIMBA – scheduled to launch on 20 March 2020, SIMBA will measure the power of the Sun and the balance between incoming energy from the sun and the outgoing energy from Earth.

-- PICASSO – measures ozone distribution in the stratosphere, the temperature profile of the mesosphere, and electron density in the ionosphere.
+- PICASSO – scheduled for the same launch as SIMBA, PICASSO will measure ozone distribution in the stratosphere, the temperature profile of the mesosphere, and electron density in the ionosphere.

-- RadCube – demonstrates miniaturised instrument technologies that monitor space weather.
+- RadCube – due to launch in 2020, RadCube will demonstrate miniaturised instrument technologies that monitor space weather.

-- PRETTY – demonstrates a novel technique used primarily to detect sea ice, and tests a miniaturised radiation dosimeter.
+- PRETTY – also due for launch in 2020, PRETTY will demonstrate a novel technique used primarily to detect sea ice, and test a miniaturised radiation dosimeter.